jstewmc/php-helpers/README.md

 ## Tests

+I've written unit tests with an average of 93% code coverage.
+Most of the gaps are related to alias methods or filesystem read/write permission checks that I didn't test.
 This is my first attempt at a full suite of unit tests.
 So, let me know if I missed anything, or if I tests are a botch.
-At the very least, I added tests for every method in the library.

 ## Contributing